ionic-team/ionic-docs/docs/api/select.md

 - `label` property: used for plaintext labels
 - `label` slot: used for custom HTML labels
-- `aria-label`: used for ranges with no visible label
+- `aria-label`: used for selects with no visible label

 ### Label Placement